mattsnyder/twss/README.markdown

 TWSS
 ====

-Because automation knows no bounds... including low-brow comedy.
+Because automation knows no bounds... including lowbrow comedy.

 TWSS is a simple Bayes classifer trained off of a Twitter #twss search.